Why It’s Time to 'Come On Back' to Nashville

 For the music lover…

-There’s arguably no local institution more legendary or beloved than the Grand Ole Opry—and no return more triumphant than the 95th anniversary bash that took place there earlier this month: Though weekly broadcasts have continued all year (in fact, the Opry is the longest-running radio broadcast in U.S. history), the first live audience came back earlier this month, when 500 supremely lucky music fans socially distanced in a theater that normally holds upwards of 4000.
+There's arguably no local institution more legendary or beloved than the Grand Ole Opry—and you can once again experience it firsthand.
+Though the weekly broadcasts had continued uninterrupted throughout 2020 (in fact, the Opry is the longest-running radio broadcast in U.S. history), live audiences have made a recent comeback with social distancing measures in place.
 There’s also a new safety-enhanced version of the backstage tour that serious fans won’t want to miss, from the immersive theatrical kickoff with Garth Brooks and Trisha Yearwood to your own big moment—and photo op—inside the Opry’s fabled circle.

-But perhaps the biggest news out of Music City is this: Fall 2020 will mark the opening of the much anticipated National Museum of African American Music, a suitably sprawling (56,000-square-foot) tribute to the incalculable role African Americans have played in the creation of our national music, from spirituals to hip hop—with about 50 genres and sub-genres in between.
-Beyond the high-tech interactive galleries and extraordinary artifacts, there will be music events you won’t want to miss, so watch the calendar for details.
+But perhaps the biggest news out of Music City is this: The end of January marked the opening of the much anticipated National Museum of African American Music, a suitably sprawling (56,000-square-foot) tribute to the incalculable role African Americans have played in the creation of our national music, from spirituals to hip hop—with about 50 genres and sub-genres in between.
+Beyond the high-tech interactive galleries and extraordinary artifacts, there are music events you won’t want to miss, so watch the calendar for details.

 For the traveling foodie…